Israeli ultranationalist minister visits Jerusalem holy site

 JERUSALEM (AP) — An ultranationalist Israeli Cabinet minister visited Tuesday a flashpoint Jerusalem holy site for the first time since taking office in Prime Minister Benjamin Netanyahu’s new far-right government last week.
 The visit is seen by Palestinians as a provocation.

-Earlier in the day, the Palestinian Health Ministry said a 15-year-old boy was killed by Israeli army fire near the occupied West Bank city of Bethlehem.
-The Israeli military did not immediately comment on the incident.
+Earlier in the day, Palestinian officials said a 15-year-old boy was killed by Israeli army fire near the occupied West Bank city of Bethlehem.
+The Israeli military said its forces had shot a person involved in violent confrontations with soldiers.

 In Jerusalem, Itamar Ben-Gvir entered the site known to Jews as the Temple Mount and to Muslims as the Noble Sanctuary flanked by a large contingent of police officers.